-(5) Monthly, ERCOT shall determine and post on the MIS Secure Area a minimum capacity required from Resources providing RRS using Primary Frequency Response.
-The remaining capacity required for RRS may be supplied by all Resources qualified to provide RRS including Load Resources on high-set under-frequency relays, provided that RRS from these Load Resources shall be limited to 60% of the total ERCOT RRS requirement.
-ERCOT may increase the minimum capacity required from Resources providing RRS using Primary Frequency Response if it believes that the current posted quantity will have a negative impact on reliability or if it would require additional Regulation Service to be deployed.(6) The amount of RRS that a Qualified Scheduling Entity (QSE) can self-arrange using a Load Resource excluding Controllable Load Resources is limited to its Load Ratio Share (LRS) of the capacity allowed to be provided by Resources not providing RRS using Primary Frequency Response established in paragraph (5) above, provided that RRS from these Load Resources shall be limited to 60% of the total ERCOT RRS requirement.
-(7) However, a QSE may bid more of the Load Resource above the percentage limit established by ERCOT for sale of RRS to other Market Participants.
-The total amount of RRS Service using the Load Resource excluding Controllable Load Resources procured by ERCOT is also limited to the capacity established in paragraph (5) above, up to the lesser of the 60% limit or the limit established by ERCOT in paragraph (5) above.
+(5) Monthly, ERCOT shall determine and post on the MIS Secure Area a minimum capacity required from Resources providing FRS using Primary Frequency Response.
+The remaining capacity required for FRS may be supplied by all Resources qualified to provide FRS including Load Resources on high-set under-frequency relays, provided that FRS from these Load Resources shall be limited to 60% of the total ERCOT FRS requirement.
+ERCOT may increase the minimum capacity required from Resources providing FRS using Primary Frequency Response if it believes that the current posted quantity will have a negative impact on reliability or if it would require additional Regulation Service to be deployed.

+(6) Monthly, ERCOT shall determine and post on the MIS Secure Area a minimum capacity required from Resources providing RRS.
+The amount of Load Resources that may or may not be on high-set under-frequency relays providing RRS is limited to 50% of the total ERCOT RRS requirement.

+(7) The amount of FRS that a Qualified Scheduling Entity (QSE) can self-arrange using a Load Resource excluding Controllable Load Resources is limited to its Load Ratio Share (LRS) of the capacity allowed to be provided by Resources not providing FRS using Primary Frequency Response established in paragraph (5) above, provided that FRS from these Load Resources shall be limited to 60% of the total ERCOT FRS requirement.

+(8) The amount of RRS that a QSE can self-arrange using a Load Resource excluding Controllable Load Resources is limited to the lower of:

+(a) 50% of its RRS Ancillary Service Obligation, or

+(b) A reduced percentage of its RRS Ancillary Service Obligation based on the limit established by ERCOT in paragraph (6) above.

+(9) However, a QSE may offer more of the Load Resource above the percentage limit established by ERCOT for sale of FRS to other Market Participants.
+The total amount of FRS Service using the Load Resource procured by ERCOT is also limited to the capacity established in paragraph (5) above, up to the lesser of the 60% limit or the limit established by ERCOT in paragraph (5) above.

+(10) A QSE may offer more of the Load Resource above the percentage limit established by ERCOT for sale of RRS to other Market Participants.
+The total amount of RRS using the Load Resource excluding Controllable Load Resources procured by ERCOT is also limited to the lesser of the 50% limit or the limit established by ERCOT in paragraph (8) above.

-(8) The maximum MW amount of capacity from Resources providing FRRS-Up is limited to 65 MW.
+(11) The maximum MW amount of capacity from Resources providing FRRS-Up is limited to 65 MW.
 ERCOT may reduce this limit if it believes that this amount will have a negative impact on reliability or if this limit would require additional Regulation Service to be deployed.

-(9) The maximum MW amount of capacity from Resources providing FRRS-Down is limited to 35 MW.
+(12) The maximum MW amount of capacity from Resources providing FRRS-Down is limited to 35 MW.
 ERCOT may reduce this limit if it believes that this amount will have a negative impact on reliability or if this limit would require additional Regulation Service to be deployed.